The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Traditional Prospecting VS Modern Prospecting Strategies

-Prospecting has evolved over the years, yet many people are still stuck in the past.
+Prospecting has evolved, yet many people are still stuck in the past.
 It’s not to say that traditional prospecting strategies aren’t effective anymore, it’s that things have evolved and there are now more effective ways to prospect that either replace or complement old prospecting methods.

 Traditional Prospecting VS Modern Prospecting Infographic